Christmas tragedy at Prestwick (Part 1)

 Among the dead were two young girls; in a tragic tableau, one of them was found with her arms around her mother’s neck.

 The flight originated at Heathrow Airport in London.
 It was scheduled to continue on to New York City from Prestwick, with a fresh crew.
-Twenty-one of its 25 passengers were to deplane at Prestwick.
+Twenty-one of its 25 passengers were to deplane at Prestwick. xxx

 A Prestwick Sunday Express Reporter clipping provides additional details of the crash.

-A WWII bomber begets a peacetime airliner
+A WWII bomber begets a peacetime airliners

 The C-97 Stratofreighter